-Applications are open for the Open Internet for Democracy Leaders Program 2019.
-This is an eight-month non-resident leadership program that empowers emerging leaders from across the globe to build their advocacy and organizing skills to protect internet freedom.
+Applications are open for the Open Internet for Democracy Leaders Program 2020.
+This is a ten-month non-resident leadership program that empowers emerging leaders from across the globe to build their advocacy and organizing skills to protect internet freedom.

 Open Internet for Democracy Leaders are a unique cohort of global advocates from civic organizations, media, and the private sector who are passionate about protecting and promoting an open internet.

 2020-2021 THEME: STRENGTHENING DEMOCRATIC DIGITAL GOVERNANCE: RAISING LOCAL VOICES FOR DIGITAL RIGHTS

 - Empower emerging open internet advocates to advance internet policy discussions and organize for change in their country and region.

 - Strengthen the Open Internet for Democracy Community by connecting emerging open internet advocates with their global peers.